duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 With `fn F3` (or swipe up with three fingers) you can create new spaces (any number of workspaces).
-You can switch between them with left/right swipe with three fingers (you can see more animations on System Preferences -> Trackpad.
+You can switch between them with left/right swipe with three fingers and you can drag and drop to different workspaces.

 Full screen apps open their own space.